SanjidaSimla/SanjidaSimla/README.md

-# Hi there 👋, Sanjida Simla
+# Hi there 👋,this is Sanjida Simla

 Graduate in Information Communications and Engineering.
 Passionate about technology, networking, and solving complex problems.
 Always eager to learn and contribute to innovation projects.